jupyter-book/mystmd/docs/accessibility-and-performance.md

 ## Lighthouse Score

 Lighthouse is a tool included in Chrome that measures accessibility, performance, and search engine performance (see [lighthouse on GitHub](https://github.com/GoogleChrome/lighthouse)).
-Although not perfect, the tool does do a good job at highlighting issues with performace, search engine crawling, and accessibility.
+Although not perfect, the tool does do a good job at highlighting issues with performance, search engine crawling, and accessibility.
 These scores indicate the real-world performance of a site as well as can effect search engine rankings.

 ```{figure} ./images/lighthouse-2022_09_15.png
 :name: lighthouse